matitaviola/SE2_Thesis-Management/retrospectives/demo1.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-  - ???
+  - The management of various merge on the main branch

 - What lessons did you learn (both positive and negative) in this sprint?
   - Managing git, in particular merging the different branches
   - It is import to have a design meeting, so that we can all have a clear, shared schema to follow
+  - Opt for "quality over quantity".
+We thought that committing more stories in a completely usable albeit not so eye-pleasing form would have allowed us to polish them in the second sprint in order to have a first release with lots of working stories.
+This however could create issues with the ever-changing requirements
+  - If we decide to (momentarily) skip one story, we should ask the Product Owner with wich one we should substitute it, rather than just following the reported business value

 - Which improvement goals set in the previous retrospective were you able to achieve?
 - Which ones you were not able to achieve?
 Why?
-  It was the first sprint.
+  It was the first sprint for this project.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   > Propose one or two

   - Estimating hours taking into account design and repository management
-  - Do not underestimate the time to be spent and the effort to learn new technologies
+  - Do not underestimate the time to create a Front End cohesive design
+  - Commit far less stories

 - One thing you are proud of as a Team!!
-  We completed all the stories we had planned(???).
+  We completed a lot of fully functional stories.